Grow Fatsia Japonica, Japanese Aralia

 With proper conditions, Fatsia proves to be a low-maintenance plant.
 Also, pests seldom affect them.

-Fatsia can be grown in beds or in containers both inside and out.
+Fatsia can be grown in beds or containers both inside and out.
 It makes a bold addition to a courtyard or patio.

 Interesting Fact: